yuxuanh/logstash-input-sftp/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

+## logstash version
+I only test in 6.2 and 6.3, no idea about other version, should be work in 6.x at lease.
+Can raise issue if not work in other version

 ## Breaking Changes
 v0.0.1 sftp download and read, has interval
 v0.0.2 remove interval and add schedule